Language Bottleneck Models for Qualitative Knowledge State Modeling: Introduction

 \section{Introduction}

-\paragraph{The Challenge of Estimating a Student’s Knowledge State.} A fundamental objective in education is accurately assessing what a student knows, identifying misconceptions, and understanding how their knowledge evolves over time~\cite{posner1982accommodation, larkin2012misconceptions, chen2020impact}.
+\paragraph{Knowledge state modeling} A fundamental objective in education is accurately assessing what a student knows, identifying misconceptions, and understanding how their knowledge evolves over time~\citep{posner1982accommodation, larkin2012misconceptions, chen2020impact}.
 Teachers intuitively achieve this through diagnostic reasoning: by observing students' answers, they infer not merely correctness, but deeper patterns reflecting conceptual mastery or specific misunderstandings.
-For instance, a student consistently misapplying algebraic properties signals conceptual gaps requiring targeted intervention.
-Replicating this nuanced interpretability within AI would profoundly enhance personalized education at scale, augmenting human teaching by providing transparent, actionable insights into learners' knowledge states~\citep{khosravi2022explainable}.

-Building algorithms that can learn the knowledge state of students as they interact with educational material is an active field of study known as Knowledge Tracing (KT)~\citep{corbett_knowledge_1994, shen2024survey} (see Appendix A for a detailed introduction to KT).
-However, accurately modeling a student's knowledge state in a way that is both predictive and interpretable remains a significant open challenge.
-Traditional KT methods~\citep{piech_deep_2015, zhang2017dynamic, pandey2019self, ghosh2020context} rely primarily on statistical, embedding-based representations.
-Such models lack transparency, representing knowledge states as high-dimensional latent vectors that provide limited interpretability or actionable insights for teachers and learners (Figure~\hyperref[fig:fig1]{\ref*{fig:fig1}B}).
-A truly impactful AI assistant in education must go beyond opaque predictions, explicitly articulating what the student understands and what they do not, in an accurate and interpretable manner.
+\paragraph{Limitations of Cognitive Diagnosis and Knowledge Tracing} Cognitive Diagnosis (CD)~\citep{templin2010diagnostic, wang2024survey} models produce diagnostic reports but are constrained to proficiency estimates over a fixed set of knowledge concepts.
+In parallel, Knowledge Tracing (KT)~\citep{shen2024survey} models excel at predicting future performance based on observed past responses, yet remain limited to either estimating mastery over knowledge concepts~\citep{corbett_knowledge_1994, zhou2024predictive} or operating as black-box models requiring post-hoc interpretability (e.g. DKT~\citep{piech_deep_2015, ghosh2020context}).